ecellvit/FuturePreneurs-22/README.md

 - [![QuestionsWithImages Enabled](https://img.shields.io/badge/QuestionsWithImages-Enabled-dark.svg)]()
 - [![CaseStudyQuestions Enabled](https://img.shields.io/badge/CaseStudyQuestions-Enabled-purple.svg)]()

-- Questions will come from backend and answers will be send and stored in backend
+- Questions were fetched and answers were stored in the backend successively
-- There will be no free navigation in the quiz, once one move to the next question, you cannot move back.
+- There was no free navigation in the quiz, once the user moves to the next question, they weren't allowed to move back.

-- If one is unable to solve all the questions in the given time period, answered questions will be auto saved and submitted.
+- If one wasn't to solve all the questions in the given time period, answered questions will be auto saved and submitted.

-## How to Use Our Quiz Portal 😊
+### Workflow of the Quiz Portal 😊

 ![image](https://user-images.githubusercontent.com/66114276/197696153-0d5a5072-5938-4868-b4aa-aa855cccc0aa.png)

-When the quiz instructions page loads , a useeffect is triggered to check whether the user has logged in and whether he is a team leader or not, if the above conditions are fullfilled , then user is allowed to attempt quiz if he has not previously submitted the quiz.
+When the quiz instructions page loads, a callback is triggered to check whether the user has logged in and whether is a team leader, if the above conditions are fullfilled...the user is allowed to attempt quiz give the user has not previously submitted the quiz.

 ---

 ![gif1](https://user-images.githubusercontent.com/66114276/197695442-1399b892-c470-4126-8363-cf6f6e909e2d.gif)

 ---

-Questions from backend consists of multiple answer correct and single answer correct.Questions from backend may or maynot contain Images.
+Questions from backend consisted of multiple answer correct and single answer correct.Questions from backend may or may not contain Images.
-These type of **Multiple choice questions are recieved from backend in response via fetch call**
+These type of **Multiple choice questions are recieved from backend in response to a fetch call**

 - Multiple Answer Correct Match the following
 - Single Answer Correct Match the following